automl/SMAC3/source/manual.rst

       sp-variable-decay, Value: 1.91690063007

 The first line shows why *SMAC* terminated.
 The wallclock time-budget is exhausted.
-The target algorithm runtime (ta cost) and target algorithm runs were not exhausted since the budget for these were not specified and thus defaulted to infinity.
+The target algorithm runtime (ta cost) and target algorithm runs were not exhausted since the budget for these were not specified and thus set to the default, i.e., infinity.

 The statistics further show the used wallclock time, target algorithm runtime and the number of executed target algorithm runs.

-| The directory in which you invoked *SMAC* now contain a new folder called **SMAC3-output_YYYY-MM-DD_HH:MM:SS** as well as a file called **target_algo_run.json**.
+| The directory in which you invoked *SMAC* now contain a new folder called **SMAC3-output_YYYY-MM-DD_HH:MM:SS**.
 | The .json file contains the information about the target algorithms *SMAC* just executed.
 In this file you can see the *status* of the algorithm run, *misc*, the *instance* on which the algorithm was evaluated, which *seed* was used, how much *time* the algorithm needed and with which *configuration* the algorithm was run.
 | In the folder *SMAC* generates a file for the runhistory, and two files for the trajectory.